 2017 ended up being a huge year for the U.S. stock market.
-The rally was unmistakably driven by the anticipated passing of tax reform and Congress delivered.
+Cryptocurrency also had a massive boom and was all anyone talked about for a long time!
+Investors used apps like bitcoin era to help them get leverage above over investors and it was the first time in a long time we’ve seen a product or resource get as popular as it did in such a short amount of time.
+The rally in the stock market was unmistakably driven by the anticipated passing of tax reform and Congress delivered.
 However, the sheer magnitude of the stock market rally has presented investors with a moment of pause and a lot of unanswered questions as we enter into the first quarter of 2018.
 The two main questions being:

 - What does tax reform mean for the markets in 2018?

 - We are now in the second longest economic expansion of ALL TIME!!!
 I know what goes up, eventually comes down.
 Are we overdue for a major correction in the stock market?

 Without a crystal ball, no one knows for sure.
 However, the purpose of this article is to identify indicators in the economy and the financial markets that may help us gauge the direction of the U.S. economy and equity markets as we progress through 2018.